adrianjremia/color-picker/README.md

-# color-picker
+# Color Picker
-Dominant Color Picker
+Dominant Color Picker from an Uploaded Image